Buying a Used Hummer and What to Look For. Gas vs. Diesel

 Look at the truck on a flat surface and see if it sits level.
 If the truck isn't sitting level you have sagging springs.
 Closely examine the springs and look for cracks in the coils indicating a broken spring.

 The truck should stop straight and the brake pedal should be firm and not pulse.
 Pulsing brakes indicate a warped rotor.
 Soft brakes indicate air in the line.
 Check the brake pads for wear.
+Check the rotors for discoloration and deep scratches.

 Test the parking brake.
 Put the truck in gear and make sure the parking brake holds the truck back.
 Make sure the brake releases.
 The parking brake is incorporated in the rear calipers and can be expensive to fix.

 With your foot on the brake put the truck into drive then shift to reverse.
 Do this a few times.
 See if you hear much of a clunking sound.
 This will tell you how much free play there is in the drive train.
 It could be a stretched transfercase chain, bad hub, bad diff etc. My truck clunks because I have a Detroit locker in the rear.
-It could also be normal for a truck to clunk when shifting from D to R and back due to the normal shifting of the automatic transmission.
+It's normal for a truck to clunk when shifting from D to R and back due to the normal shifting of the automatic transmission.
 You really have to know what to listen for.
 If you hear anything metallic you probably have a problem.

 Drive the truck around town and on the highway.
 Make sure the transmission shifts into all 4 gears.